JacksonKaunismaa/neural-music/README.md

 #   cMelGAN
-# Music generation using MelSpectrogram
+## conditional generative model based on MelSpectrograms, a faster model for limited hardware computing resources

-### A PyTorch implementation of MelNet https://arxiv.org/pdf/1906.01083.pdf
+### First part of the code : A PyTorch implementation of MelNet https://arxiv.org/pdf/1906.01083.pdf

-### Last Updated: Mar.13.2021
+### Last Updated: Apr.13.2022

 Spectrograms are like pictures of sounds.
 They provide a 2-D representation of audio by taking the Fourier transform of the waveform at regular intervals.
 These intervals, each of which generates a column of the image (Figure 1), represent a far greater time difference compared to the time difference associated with adjacent elements in a waveform representation.